A joint and survivor annuity can provide income for two people regardless of how long they live.

 Annuity payments are made in full while both the annuitant and are alive.
 After the death of either of the annuitants, reduced payments ( 50 to 75% ) are made to the surviving annuitant.

 By setting a certain pre-specified period for full payments, the surviving annuitant receives full payments until the end of this period ( 5 to 25 years ), even if the other annuitant passes away before the end of this period.

 There are many things which you need to factor in before you can even begin to think about the returns from fixed indexed annuities.
 For example, people who purchase such an annuity at the start of a prolonged stock market crash, such as that in the ’70s or just before the dot-com bubble crash of 2001 may have to adopt a purchase and hold policy.
 They will have to wait until the market breaches the previous high and keeps going up even further before they can consider the annuity as a profitable investment.

 Full payments are made as long as the primary annuitant is alive, even if the other annuitant ( in this case known as a contingent annuitant ) dies before the primary annuitant.
 If the primary annuitant dies first, annuity payments to the contingent annuitant are henceforth reduced as per the contract provisions.

 Installment Refund Provision

 Under this provision, the insurance company is obliged to pay at least an amount equal to the principal paid in by the annuitants.
-This applies even if both annuitants are deceased before the annuity payments already made exceed the annuity principal.
-In this case, annuity payments continue to go to either the estate or a named beneficiary until such time as the total annuity payments made equal the original principal paid in.
+This applies even if both annuitants die before the annuity payments already made exceed the annuity principal.
+In this case, annuity payments continue to go to either the estate or a named beneficiary until the total annuity payments made equal the original principal is paid.